 Strategies Winning Players Use

 Even basic poker strategy is a large and complex topic.
 There are many facets to the game and different styles that can be used.
-For anyone just getting started, start with the basics and build a foundation that you can build upon later.
-Be an active learner, read all the classic poker strategy books and participate in strategy discussion forums.
-Nobody will do the work for you; this is where you take charge of your own education.
+For anyone just getting started, it is best to begin by learning basic poker strategy and building off that.

-The second fundamental is position.
+The second fundamental concept is position.
 Every hand in poker begins with one player and then the action moves around the table, giving the other players time to act.
-When you act first, you are at a disadvantage because you must act without knowing what the other players will do.
-Conversely, late position gives you the advantage of seeing what the other players do before you must make your own move.
+Players who must act first in a hand are at a disadvantage because they are forced to make decisions without seeing what the other players at the table are going to do.
+Conversely, players who act last in a hand get the advantage of watching the action unfold before they must make their own decisions.

 The concept of position plays into starting hand strategy.
-When in early position, you should be extra “tight” because you are forced to play the entire hand at a disadvantage.
-You need stronger-than-normal starting hands to offset the disadvantage of acting first during each round of betting.
+When in early position, players should be extra “tight” because they are forced to play the entire hand at a disadvantage.
+Players need stronger-than-normal starting hands to offset the disadvantage of acting first during each round of betting.

-Late position gives you more room to breathe.
-You get to see how many other people are in the hand, you get to see how the pot is shaping up and you get to act after seeing how the other people in the hand have chosen to act.
-This all gives you an information advantage and makes it easier to win with a greater range of hands.
+Late position gives players more room to breathe.
+In late position, players get to see how many other people are in the hand, how the pot is shaping up and get to act after seeing how the other people in the hand have chosen to act.
+This provides an information advantage and makes it easier to win with a greater range of hands.

-And third, it is a must that you understand when to chase and when to fold.
+And third, it is a must that players understand when to chase and when to fold.
 One of the most common mistakes new players make is to chase draws against all odds.
-Yes, those draws hit sometimes, but you give up a lot of money when you call wager after wager hoping to hit every draw.

-Learn “pot odds” and “drawing odds” as a part of your early education.
-A basic understanding of pot odds will help you make decisions that are mathematically correct.
+New players should learn about “pot odds” and “drawing odds” as a part of their early education.
+A basic understanding of pot odds will help players make decisions that are mathematically correct.

-There is so much more to learn about poker, but these three fundamentals will at least get you started in the right direction.
-Visit poker strategy websites, read books, watch videos and participate in poker discussion forums to learn more.
+There is so much more to learn about poker, but these three fundamentals will get every player started on a positive note and moving in the right direction.

 Bankroll Management Tips